Cyber-Sam33/natter/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+In the project server directory, you can start nodemon with run:

+### `npm run dev`

-The page will reload when you make changes.\
+The page will reload when you make changes.
-You may also see any lint errors in the console.
+Open [http://localhost:8080](http://localhost:8080) to view it in your browser.